Randware/Website/README.md

 ## License

-This project is licensed under the [MIT](https://choosealicense.com/licenses/mit/) license.
+This project is licensed under a modified version of the [MIT](https://choosealicense.com/licenses/mit/) license.
+It includes an additional clause, which prohibits the use of this website to impersonate the Randware organization.